Leith Athletic F.C.

 Leith Athletic Football Club is a football club based in the Leith area of Edinburgh, Scotland.
-They compete in the East of Scotland Football League, Conference A. First team matches are played at Peffermill 3G.
+They compete in the East of Scotland Football League, First Division.
+First team matches are played at Meadowbank Stadium.

 The present club considers itself to be a continuation of the original Leith Athletic F.C., which was founded in 1887.
 They played in the Scottish Football League in four different spells between 1897 and 1953, but went out of business in 1955.
 The name was revived at local youth level in 1996.
 In 2008, Leith Athletic returned to senior football when they amalgamated with Edinburgh Athletic and took the latter's place in the East of Scotland League.

 History

 Original club

 Leith Athletic were founded in 1887 in the Port of Leith.
 In 1891, Leith replaced Glasgow side Cowlairs in the Scottish Football League.
 After a reasonable start (fourth out of 12 in 1892), Leith had to apply for re-election in 1894 and 1895.
 They received only three votes in the latter year and were relegated to the Second Division.
 Leith fared rather better in the second flight, finishing second in 1896, 1897 and 1899, but they could not muster enough votes to be elected back into the First Division.
 In 1905, having failed again in the end of 1905 season voting, Leith Athletic were wound up and a new limited company formed to take over the old club's assets.

 In 1891, Robert Clements and Matt McQueen played for Scotland against Ireland in Glasgow, McQueen having played a year earlier against Wales at Underwood Park in Paisley.
 Geordie Anderson, James Blessington and Robert Laing would represent the Scottish Football League against the Scottish Alliance League and the Irish League in the 1892–93 season.
 Blessington was transferred to Celtic in June 1893 for £20, and would gain four caps for Scotland against England and Ireland.

 Now playing as Leith F.C., the team comfortably won the Scottish Second Division championship in 1906.
 Despite this triumph, they failed to be elected to the First Division, as runners-up Clyde and fourth placed Hamilton Academical were preferred.
 Leith and Raith Rovers finished level on points and were declared joint champions in 1910.
 Raith were promoted, but it appears that Leith did not contest the elections.
 The 1912–13 season saw Leith finish in last position and won re-election to stay in the league.
 They survived until the competition was suspended in 1915 and they joined the Eastern League.